Navier–Stokes existence and smoothness: On the torus

 Now the hypotheses can be stated properly.
-The initial condition $\mathbf{v}_0(x)$ is assumed to be a smooth and divergence-free function and the external force $\mathbf{f}(x,t)$ is assumed to be a smooth function as well.
+The initial condition $\mathbf{v}_0(x)$ is assumed to be a smooth and divergence-free function, and depending upon the version of the Navier–Stokes existence and smoothness problem, the external force $\mathbf{f}(x,t)$ is assumed to be a smooth function, a real analytic function, or equal to zero.
 The type of solutions that are physically relevant are those who satisfy these conditions:

 Just as in the previous case, condition 3 implies that the functions are smooth and globally defined and condition 4 means that the kinetic energy of the solution is globally bounded.